 Boot Beer Festival

-Brook House Inn is within a mile of the accommodation and serves great local freshly cooked food in its bar, snug or restaurant, including homemade breads & chutneys.
-It’s a little more sophisticated from your average pub food, but reasonably priced.
+Brook House Inn is within a mile of the accommodation and serves great freshly cooked food in its bar, snug or restaurant, including homemade breads & chutneys.
+It’s a little more sophisticated than your average pub food, but reasonably priced.

 Boot Inn is a traditional cosy pub, located within a mile in the village of Boot, serving pub food done well!
 It’s has a cosy bar area and large conservatory along with ample outside seating & play area for the kids

 Dalegarth Café is part of the Ravenglass & Eskdale Railway.
-It serves food throughout the day, including breakfasts, sandwiches and hot drinks you can also take away, homemade cakes, Ice Creams & more.
+It serves food throughout the day, including breakfasts, sandwiches and hot drinks.
+You can also take away drinks, homemade cakes, Ice Creams & more.

-King George IV is a little further down the valley (approx. 3 miles) towards Eskdale Green serving pun food & they often have events
+King George IV is a little further down the valley (approx. 3 miles) towards Eskdale Green serving pub food & they often have events

-Bower House Inn Past Eskdale Green Village you will find the Bower House Inn, with a good pub feel and serving good pub food too.
+Bower House Inn is in Eskdale Green Village, with a good pub feel and serving good pub food too.
 The bar is cosy with its low ceilings and open fire and outside you will find a large enclosed garden area with seating & play area for the kids.and more!